melissamonk-NOAA/Vermilion_2021/doc/north.md

 - WCGBT survey: Figures \ref{fig:comp_condAALfit_residsflt9mkt0_page1} - \ref{fig:comp_condAALfit_residsflt9mkt0_page3}, \ref{fig:comp_condAALfit_data_weighting_TA1.8_condAgeNWFSC_TWL}, and \ref{fig:comp_condAALfit_Andre_plotsflt9mkt0_page1} - \ref{fig:comp_condAALfit_Andre_plotsflt9mkt0_page4}
 - SWFSC groundfish ecology survey: Figures \ref{fig:comp_condAALfit_residsflt12mkt0} , \ref{fig:comp_condAALfit_data_weighting_TA1.8_condAgeSWFSC_GF_ECOL} and \ref{fig:comp_condAALfit_Andre_plotsflt12mkt0}

 Fits to the conditional age at length data sets seemed reasonable, with no evidence of strong residual patterns.
 The largest residuals were mainly associated with the infrequently encountered, oldest individuals.
-The model was able to reproduce interannual changes in mean age for the NWFSC trawl and Abrams research data, but tended to slightly overestimate average age (by about 1 year) in three of the four years for the SWFSC GF Ecology data set.
+The model was able to reproduce interannual changes in mean age for the NWFSC trawl and Abrams research data, but tended to slightly overestimate average age (by about 1 year) in three of the four years for the SWFSC groundfish ecology data set.

 ## Estimated Selectivity and Fits to Length Composition
-Fits to the time-aggregated length comps were best for the commercial, recreational, and CCFRP fleets Figure \@ref(fig:lenfits-all).
-The following plots show estimated selectivity (when not mirrored) and fits to the length composition for each fleet/survey:
+Fits to the time-aggregated length comps were best for the commercial, recreational, and CCFRP fleets Figure (\@ref(fig:lenfits-all)).
+The following plots show estimated selectivity (when not mirrored, Figures \@ref(fig:sel03_len_timevary_surf_flt4sex1)-\@ref(fig:endyr-selex-CCFRP)) and fits to the length composition (Figures \@ref(fig:len-pearson-COM-HKL)-\@ref(fig:mean-len-fit-CCFRP) for each fleet/survey:

 - Commercial hook-and-line: Figures \ref{fig:endyr-selex-COM-HKL}, \ref{fig:len-pearson-COM-HKL}, and \ref{fig:mean-len-fit-COM-HKL}